Abdelrahman-Shawky/JosephusAlgorithm/README.md

 # Josephus Algorithm

-A matlab application applying josephus algorithm where last surviving position is determined according to number of positions and step size
+A matlab application applying josephus algorithm where last surviving position is determined according to number of positions and step size.

 # What I Learned